stegua/AVC2023/README.md

 This repository contains my solutions in Python for the puzzles of [Advent of Code 2023](https://adventofcode.com/).

 Until day 19, I was on track.
 Then, the real family holydays started.
-Now, I am trying to close in missing puzzles in spare time.
+Now, I am trying to close in missing puzzles during spare time.

 Please, contact me if you have any comments or suggestions for the proposed solutions.

-### Other languages
+### Other solutions and/or programming languages

 * [Dávid Németh](https://aoc.csokavar.hu/) publish nice C# solutions.
 * [Daria Vasyukova](https://github.com/gereleth/aoc_python/tree/main) has pretty clean Python solutions with very beatiful animations, implemented using [PyGame](https://www.pygame.org/).